aaronw99/ai_project/README.md

 # ai_project

-* Scheduler function is located in main.py

 **To run the code**:

-Run `python3 main.py` or `python main.py` depending on which version of Python you have installed.
+Run `python3 simulation.py` or `python simulation.py` depending on which version of Python you have installed.